- There shouldn’t be any fees involved in a charitable donation.

 - A charity without that status may not legally be a charity at all.
 True, it might still be a good cause, but your suspicions should be aroused.

-“Legitimate vehicle donations should be straightforward and simple, with absolutely no charges -- no towing fees or paperwork fees, for example," says Broderick.
-And he says Volunteers of America often completes donations within 24 hours of a call offering one, though other (and particularly smaller) charities may take longer.
+“Legitimate vehicle donations should be straightforward and simple, with absolutely no charges – no towing fees or paperwork fees, for example,” Brodrick says.

-Before parting with it, remove the license plate(s) from your vehicle, along with any garage door opener, cellphone equipment and satellite navigation device that wasn’t factory-fitted.
+Before parting with the vehicle, remove the license plate(s) from your vehicle, along with any garage door opener and satellite navigation device that wasn’t factory-fitted.
 You should also cancel any extended warranty insurance that’s still operative.

-Most importantly, always sign the title before handing it and the car over, and then take copies of both sides of the document.
-You just have to sign and print your name.
-Lavelle of BeenVerified says your signature is crucial to the process.
+Most importantly, always sign the title before handing it and the car over, and then make copies of both sides of the document.
+You must sign and print your name on the title.

 What are the tax advantages of car donations?

-For some, there are no tax breaks for donating a vehicle.
-That's because to qualify you must itemize deductions in Schedule A of your IRS form 1040.
-If you just take the standard deduction, you can’t claim for your donation.
+For some people, there are no tax breaks for donating a vehicle.
+To qualify, you must itemize deductions in Schedule A of your IRS form 1040.
+If you just take the standard deduction, you can’t claim your donation.